rubenhortas/fail2bangeolocation/README.md

   positional arguments:
     {fail2ban,log,server}
                           These options are mutually exclusive
-      fail2ban            analyze all banned IPs by fail2ban (default without arguments). log                 analyze a fail2ban log file.
-Use "log -h" to see more options. server              analyze all banned IPs by fail2ban (e.g. "server sshd")
+      fail2ban            analyze all banned IPs by fail2ban log                 analyze a fail2ban log file.
+Use "log -h" to see more options server              analyze all banned IPs by fail2ban (e.g. "server sshd")

   optional arguments: